Updates on Local Red Light Cameras and Why They Matter

 Turn to Us For Help.

 Unfortunately, as beneficial as red light cameras may be, they cannot overcome negligence.
 Every day, innocent drivers and their passengers are injured because others negligently cut it too close and run red lights, causing a car accident.
 If you have been injured in a red light collision, it is essential that you obtain competent legal help as soon as possible.
-The South Florida car accident attorneys at Leifer Law Firm have extensive experience helping victims of others’ negligence and we can help you begin pursuing the compensation you are entitled to.
+The South Florida car accident attorneys at Leifer & Ramirez have extensive experience helping victims of others’ negligence and we can help you begin pursuing the compensation you are entitled to.
 Contact us today to schedule a consultation.